Dates & Prices

 Holiday Highlights

-- A special once-off tour in search of one of South Africa’s most sight-after butterflies: Hutchinson’s Highflier!
+• A repeat of our successful 2025 tour in search of one of South Africa’s most sight-after butterflies: Hutchinson’s Highflier!

-- Three centre tour, designed to maximise the range of habitat and species
+• Two centre tour, designed to maximise the range of habitat and time in the field

 An exclusive butterfly safari led by Steve Woodhall, the leading expert on South African butterflies & the author of numerous associated books and field guides!